 There’s a lot of camping gear on the market.
-I mean more than you could possibly ever need, and that makes it hard to know what is worth buying and what isn’t.
+Like, seriously, more than you could possibly ever need, and that makes it hard to know what is worth buying and what isn’t.
 We are always on the lookout for new gear that does something better, or different to what the rest of the market offers.

 I love seeing improvements, and when we stumbled across the Camp Braai, by Oz Braai we added it to the maybe list, for down the track.